-She led a bipartisan group of senators in passing legislation to drastically increase the fuel efficiency of cars.
-She’s a champion for the preservation of the Mojave Desert, Lake Tahoe and California's forests.
-She helped create the nationwide AMBER Alert network, passed bills to criminalize border drug tunnels, succeeded in passing a major bill to help California cope with severe drought and continues to advocate for commonsense gun laws.
+She led a bipartisan group of senators in passing legislation to drastically increase the fuel efficiency of cars, known as the Ten-in-Ten Act.
+She’s a champion for the preservation of the Mojave Desert, Lake Tahoe and California's forests, authoring significant legislation on each.
+She helped create the nationwide AMBER Alert network, passed bills to criminalize border drug tunnels, passed legislation to help California cope with severe drought and continues to advocate for commonsense gun laws.

 She authored the first major cybersecurity bill to be signed into law in years.
 She’s an aggressive opponent of sex trafficking and authored legislation to help prevent sex abuse of amateur athletes.
 She’s an advocate for consumers, authoring bills to review ingredients in personal care products, ban chemicals in toys, crack down on rogue pharmacies and strengthen food safety.

 One of her most notable achievements was leading the six-year review of the CIA’s detention and interrogation program.
 This effort culminated in the 2014 release of the report’s executive summary and passage of legislation banning the use of torture.

 In 2017, Senator Feinstein became the top Democrat on the Senate Judiciary Committee—the first woman to assume that role—where she helps shape policy on criminal law, national security, immigration, civil rights and the courts.
 She also oversees judicial nominations and major investigations, including Russia’s interference in the 2016 election.